Stencyl/stencylpedia/chapter-6/shaders.md

 * All of this is hardware accelerated, so within reason, you can accomplish a lot.

 #### Supported Platforms
-Windows, Max and Linux.
+Windows, Mac and Linux.
 Shaders are not supported on Flash or iOS.
 They work to a limited extent on Android.

 #### Tech Details
 Shaders are written in GLSL, a programming language that your graphics card understands.
 Since our engine is based on OpenGL ES 2.0 (in order to support mobile targets), the syntax is more restricted than normal GLSL.